January 27, 2025

 How long to spend in Zanzibar really depends on the purpose of your visit.
 If you’re purely after a beach break, then anything from 3 days to 5 is plenty of time to kick back and relax, whether it’s at a top Zanzibar all-inclusive resort or one of the island’s numerous other top hotels.

-For a deeper dive into the culture and attractions of Zanzibar, whilst also leaving plenty of time for the beach, 7 to 10 days is a good amount of time to fully explore Unguja and the archipelago’s smaller islands.
+For a deeper dive into the culture and attractions of Zanzibar, whilst also leaving plenty of time for the beach, a 7-day Zanzibar itinerary gives you enough time to fully explore Unguja and the archipelago’s smaller islands.
 You wouldn’t want to spend any longer on your trip to Zanzibar, as there isn’t loads to keep you occupied outside of Stone Town and away from the golden sands and turquoise waters of the beach.

 There’s not really any such thing as spring, summer, fall and winter in Zanzibar.
 Instead, the seasons are split into wet and dry, and you probably don’t need me to tell you what each involves.
 Here’s a little more information about visiting throughout the year, the overall best time to go to Zanzibar, and my personal recommended month for you to plan your Zanzibar travel itinerary.